Alyssasorensen/flask_e2e_project/docs/README.md

 ## **Technologies Used**

-For this Women's Health App, I used various technologies.
+For this Women's Health App, I used various technologies:

 **Version Control:**
 GitHub